mijacke/mijacke/README.md

 ### About me 👋

 - 🎓 Studying Computer Science at University of Žilina.
-- 🔭 Exploring new technologies
+- 🔭 Exploring new technologies.
+- ✍️ Hope to became Full Stack Developer one day.

 🛠 Tech knowledge
 - 💻 Java and Python Basics